 The brewing temperature for drip coffee is between 195 °F and 205 °F, or 90.6 °C to 96.1 °C, as recommended by the Specialty Coffee Association (SCA).

 This temperature range is only valid within a set of other variables, and altering this set of variables will require adjusting the brew temperature.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) These other variables are: grind size, coffee grounds quantity, paper filter type, roast level, and coffee variety.
+According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F).
+These other variables are: grind size, coffee grounds quantity, paper filter type, roast level, and coffee variety.
+For light roasts, aim for the higher end of this range to achieve proper extraction, while dark roasts benefit from the lower end to avoid bitterness.

 Why Is The Brewing Temperature Important?

 Brewing the perfect cup of coffee is all about temperature.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) You want to reach an optimal temp range for perfect flavor extraction.
+According to the Specialty Coffee Association Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F) to achieve optimal flavor extraction.
+Staying within this range is the foundation of a balanced brew.

-If the water is too hot, you’ll extract bitter compounds that make your cup taste bitter and tannic. (a sign Scott Rao and James Hoffmann both link to over-extraction) On the other hand, if it’s too cold, you’ll end up with a weak and unsatisfying cup of coffee that tastes sour.
+If the water is too hot, you’ll extract bitter compounds that make your cup taste harsh and tannic, a sign that Scott Rao and James Hoffmann both link to over-extraction.
+On the other hand, if it’s too cold, you’ll end up with a weak and unsatisfying cup of coffee that tastes sour and underdeveloped.

-Furthermore, you need to consider consistency when brewing the coffee so the water temperature remains stable during the brewing; otherwise, some parts of the brew will be over-extracted while others remain underdeveloped.
+Furthermore, you need to consider consistency when brewing the coffee so the water temperature remains stable during the brewing process; otherwise, some parts of the brew will be over-extracted while others remain underdeveloped.
+This instability directly undermines the work of a skilled barista.

 Drip coffee brewing involves numerous subtle elements that significantly impact the final result, with the most crucial being brew time and brewing temperature.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) Brew time is directly influenced by the grind size, while the brew temperature is determined by the coffee machine.
-Therefore, owning a high-quality machine is essential.
+Brew time is directly influenced by the grind size, while the brew temperature is determined by the coffee machine.
+Therefore, owning a high-quality machine is essential for repeatable results.

-An interesting study indicates that brew temperature has a lower impact than previously thought.
-However, when variables are strictly controlled, maintaining a consistent temperature is crucial.
+An interesting study published in Scientific Reports indicates that brew temperature has a lower impact than previously thought.
+However, when variables such as grind size and roast level are strictly controlled, maintaining a consistent temperature is crucial.
 This consistency facilitates the manufacturing and testing of coffee equipment.

 The Science Behind the Perfect Brewing Temperature

-When hot water, ideally between 195-205°F, passes over ground beans, it extracts flavors, oils, and caffeine. (caffeine content measured against USDA and SCA reference values) These compounds are soluble in water, and their solubility increases with temperature.
-However, using boiling water can scald the coffee grounds, leading to over-extraction, which results in a bitter and tannic taste, making the coffee unpalatable.
+When hot water, ideally between 195-205°F, passes over ground beans, it extracts flavors, oils, and caffeine.
+These compounds are soluble in water, and their solubility increases with temperature.
+However, using boiling water can scald the coffee grounds, leading to over-extraction, which results in a bitter and tannic taste that makes the coffee unpalatable.

 As we mentioned, the hotter the water, the more soluble solids we extract from coffee.
 Conversely, colder brew water results in less soluble material being extracted, limiting the compounds that are drawn out.
-Coffee brewed with water that isn’t sufficiently hot will lack sugars, chlorogenic acid, and phytonutrients. (water pH levels within the 6.5–7.5 range recommended by the Specialty Coffee Association)
+Coffee brewed with water that isn’t sufficiently hot will lack sugars, chlorogenic acid, and phytonutrients, and it will not achieve the water pH levels within the 6.5–7.5 range recommended by the Specialty Coffee Association.

-The fascinating aspect of coffee extraction is that different compounds have varying solubility in water. (extraction science research published in Journal of Food Science) By adjusting the two primary variables in drip coffee brewing—brewing time and temperature—we can fine-tune the composition of our final cup.
+The fascinating aspect of coffee extraction is that different compounds have varying solubility in water.
+By adjusting the two primary variables in drip coffee brewing—brewing time and temperature—we can fine-tune the composition of our final cup.
+Research published in the Journal of Food Science has documented how extraction rates shift with these variables.

 - acids and fats